Zuhkov/docker-wallabag/README.md

     sudo docker run -p 7070:80 -d --env WALLABAG_SALT=34gAogagAigJaurgbqfdvqQergvqer zuhkov/docker-wallabag:latest /sbin/my_init

-NOTE: This option should not be used until
+NOTE: This option should not be used until an update is made to the sqlite database to update the temporary password hash to use the new SALT.
+Utilizing this option will not allow you to login using the specified username and password above.

 ## building from Dockerfile